 This box is mounted inside the hood framework, which consists of a framework made of 2-by-2s covered with 1/4-inch drywall, and finished with molding.
 The 2-by-2 framework was bolted to the wall and ceiling before applying the drywall and molding.
 It was really pretty simple.
 I also stuffed the inside of the hood with fiberglass insulation to try to cut down on fan noise.
 It helps a little.”

 Thanks, Arnie.
 And to the readers of this blog: Have you done a DIY project you would be willing to share with us?
-Please email a photo and a paragraph or so telling how you did it, and where you got the stuff to do it with.
+Please email a photo and a paragraph or so telling how you did it, and where you got the stuff to do it with, and how much it cost.
 The email address is: firstname.lastname@example.org.